Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 What Happens During the Nuss Procedure?

-1. The surgeon makes two small cuts in the side of the chest.
+1. Makes two small cuts in the side of the chest.

-2. The surgeon places one or more steel bars behind the breastbone and attaches them to the outer edge of the ribs.
-The surgeon uses a tiny camera to get the bars in the right place.
+2. Places one or more steel bars behind the breastbone and attaches them to the outer edge of the ribs.
+They use a tiny camera to get the bars in the right place.

-4. A metal plate (called a stabilizer), sutures (stitches), or wire is placed to hold the bars in place.
+4. Places a metal plate (called a stabilizer), sutures (stitches), or wire to hold the bars in place.

 The chest reshapes after about 2–4 years.
 Then the surgeon removes the bars.